natyiassanori/backend-challenge/README.md

 ![schema_model](https://user-images.githubusercontent.com/19779830/150350424-a0e84558-474f-4bc0-ada0-ebadbfff9a70.png)

-The *email* and *phoneNumber* have an many to one identifying relationship with *user*.
+The *email* and *phoneNumber* have a many to one identifying relationship with *user*.
 When an user is deleted, their emails and phone numbers are also deleted.

 ### Application Architecture